nutanix-cloud-native/ndb-operator/README.md

 ```

 ### Undeploy controller
-UnDeploy the controller to the cluster:
+To remove the controller from the cluster:

 ```sh
 make undeploy
 ```

-### How it works
+## How it works

 This project aims to follow the Kubernetes [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/)

 It uses [Controllers](https://kubernetes.io/docs/concepts/architecture/controller/)